satty02/Online-Lecture-Scheduling/README.md

-# Getting Started with Create React App
+# Online Schedule lecture project

 The project successfully implements an online lecture scheduling system using a MERN stack architecture.
 It consists of two sections: one for admin and another for instructors.
 Users are required to log in with their username and password to access the admin panel.